jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 ```

 So that brings us back to names.
 And again, here, we sort of had this
-difference, right?
+difference.
 Inside a program, we have all these great scopes.
+I am
-I am in a local scope.
+in a local scope.
 I have a let.
 Just nobody knows about this.
+Now I
-Now I am in a function.
+am in a function.
 I am also sort of cool.
-And this function is
+And this function is in
-in name space; that is also sort of great.
-And then the name space is
+name space; that is also sort of great.
+And then the name space is on
-on GitHub, and then what happens?
+GitHub, and then what happens?

 Then we are all fighting for names on cool names on GitHub.
 We are
-going to use up all the characters and all the stars and robots and,
+going to use up all the characters and all the stars and robots and
-you know, names of food.
+names of food.

-And so it is really critical, once you lift up a system, right, and
+And so it is really critical, once you lift up a system, and nobody is
-nobody is in charge any more.
+in charge any more.
 What is true of most system names?
+They are
-They are global.
-I mean they are potentially global.
-And you really
+global.
+They are potentially global.
+And you really need to think
-need to think about that.
-You really need to be considerate of the
+about that.
+You really need to be considerate of the fact that as you
-fact that as you start building systems, as your names start escaping
+start building systems, as your names start escaping out of your
-out of your processes, that they are global names, right?
-And the
-really tedious things like Java's, you know, com.whatever.whatever,
+processes, that they are global names.
+And the really tedious things
-that stuff matters.
-Because what is com.whatever?
-Where did that
+like Java's com.whatever.whatever, that stuff matters.
+Because what
-come from?
+is com.whatever?
+Where did that come from?

 [Audience member: (Indiscernible)]

-Somebody who is in charge, right?
-There is a somebody in charge
+Somebody who is in charge.
+There is a somebody in charge there.
+In
-there.
-In the absence of that, it is a free for all.
-And so those
+the absence of that, it is a free for all.
+And so those DNS names and
-DNS names and whatnot become critical.
-And using fully qualified
+whatnot become critical.
+And using fully qualified namespace names
-namespace names that are truly global names is an important discipline
+that are truly global names is an important discipline for doing
-for doing systems.
+systems.

 But it is also interesting to think about how different the names are.
 What are the things that - what are most of your names in a program,